ARCHAEOLOGY, HISTORY OF ART AND TOPOGRAPHY FROM EARLY MIDDLE AGES TO MODERN AGE

-Final examination: verbal test which included three questions, on general topics (i.g.: the meaning of foxhole, art during the Giulio-Claudia dynasty age; Castelseprio excavations).
-The result is expressed with a 30-point scale that can be divided into failing (0 to 17) and passing (18 to 30 cum laude) grades.
+Final examination: oral test consisting in three questions, on general topics on the total chronological period considered (e.g. Brunelleschi, the Rome of pope Paul III; he origin of Rococo).
+The score is expressed with a 30-point scale that can be divided into failing (0 to 17) and passing (18 to 30 cum laude) grades.
 The final mark is based on a general assessment on the answers to the three questions (they all have the same value), revised considering the global knowledge of the student.

-The fundamental principles are: the knowledge acquired, the ability in visual reading (with special care of the historical criteria and data and not the emotional ones), including a critical judgment (with references to the contemporary cultural heritage), the communication skill using the proper language, the correct positioning in space and time, both limited and unlimited, of pheonomenon, events and objects, the ability with the proper comparisons on the base of a measured structuralism.
-During the examination will be verified also the prerequisites required above.
+The fundamental principles are: the knowledge acquired, the ability in visual reading (with special care of the historical criteria and data and not the emotional ones), including a critical judgment (with references to the contemporary cultural heritage), the communication skill using the proper language, the correct positioning in space and time, both limited and unlimited, of phenomena, events and objects, the ability with the proper comparisons on the base of a measured structuralism.

-Students will be able to know the outlines of the history of art from Prehistory to the Carolingian Age and the complementary analysis of the archaealogical Lombard complexes of that period.
+Students will receive an overview of the history of art from Prehistory to the Carolingian Age and the complementary analysis of the archaeological Lombard complexes of that period.
 Among the learning results expected we point out the secondary capability of visual reading, the articulated communication using a specialized lexicon; the required skill is the comparative one, considering the proper geographical, chronological and cultural context.
 For the archaeological side, it is required the correct interpretation of a stratigraphy and the learning of the basic vocabulary of the branch.
 The frontal teaching is related, though it is not compulsory, to a seminary focused to the excavation methodology.
-It is preparatory to the excavation activity and to manage the materials and data acquired from the dig.
+This is preparatory to the excavation activity and to manage the materials and data acquired from the dig.

 The acquired knowledge can contribute to the growth of the general skills of synthesis and processing of data and concepts derived from different sources.